yoctoyotta1024/CLEO/_sources/libs/superdrops/superdropsmod.rst.txt

 Superdrops Module
 =================

-This module of CLEO contains the all the implementation of the Super-Droplet Model (SDM) that is domain/Gridbox independent, e.g. the definition of a super-droplet, it's attriibutes, a super-droplet's terminal velocity, condensation/evaporation and collision-coalescence.
+This module of Cleo contains the all the implementation of the Super-Droplet Model (SDM) that is domain/Gridbox independent, e.g. the definition of a super-droplet, it's attriibutes, a super-droplet's terminal velocity, condensation/evaporation and collision-coalescence.